How Hard is it to Become a Real Estate Agent?

 Is the Real Estate Exam Hard?

 How hard is the real estate exam?
-If you can grasp the college-level courses in real estate school and use the available study materials, you should successfully complete the California real estate salespersons exam.
+If you can grasp the college-level courses in real estate school and use the available study materials, you should successfully complete the real estate salespersons exam.
 But, without studying or understanding the concepts, it can be hard.

 What are the questions like on the real estate exam?